denniemok/slash-ping/README.md

 Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
 When the server gets a heavier load, the ping in relative also goes higher.
 To account for this, a way to normalise the ping values before displaying is provided.

-**Normalised Value = Max ( Round Down ( Original Value * Multiplier + Offset ), 0 )**
+**Normalised Value = Max ( Round ( Original Value * Multiplier + Offset ), 0 )**

-Round-down here means taking only the integral part from the intermediate result.
+Round here means taking only the integral part from the intermediate result.
 Multiplier normalises the values by multiplication while offset normalises by addition.
 Both parameters are configurable. <br>

 ### 2. Closest Name Match